Bardanes Tourkos: Family

 Bardanes was married to a woman named Domnika, with whom he had several children.
 Thekla, the wife of Michael the Amorian, is usually identified with one of them, as Theophanes Continuatus and Genesius record that Bardanes married two of his daughters to Michael the Amorian and another of his aides.
 Treadgold identifies the second daughter with a woman named or nicknamed Barka, whom he regards as the first wife of Leo the Armenian and whom Leo divorced shortly after his accession in 813 in order to marry Theodosia.
 She would then be the real mother of Leo's firstborn son, Symbatios/Constantine.
 Theodosia, however, is the only clearly attested wife of Leo, and there is no evidence for a divorce and remarriage.
 Leo is also named the "cousin" of Bardanes, but it is unclear whether this is literal or in the meaning of "brother in law".
 If the former is the case, the familial relationship alone would bar any such marriage.
 In addition, the tale is very likely simply a later invention, inspired by the marriage of Thekla to Michael the Amorian.
-A son by the name of Bryennios or Bryenes is known, who held a high official post in 813.
+A son by the name of Bryennios or Bryenes (a possible ancestor of the Bryennios family) is known, who held a high official post in 813.
 An unnamed, unmarried daughter is recorded, as well as several other unnamed younger children, in 803; along with Domnika, they were left a part of Bardanes' fortune, part of which was donated to the poor, and the rest used to found a small monastery in Constantinople, where they retired.